A note on the diameter of convex polytope: Main results

 then, the common vertex must be found in less than $j$ iterations, i.e., the diameter is bounded by $2j$.
 The rest effort is to estimate $j$ such that equation (\ref{basic}) holds.

 The $(n-1)$-dimensional surface of a spherical cone $S$ that is not on the sphere is denoted as the dockable surface $D(S)$.
-Bonifas et. al. \cite{bsehn14} showed the following: \begin{lemma} Let $S$ be a (not necessarily convex) spherical cone with $vol(S) \le \frac{1}{2} vol (B_n)$.
+Bonifas et al. showed the following: \begin{lemma}[Bonifas et al. \cite{bsehn14}] Let $S$ be a (not necessarily convex) spherical cone with $vol(S) \le \frac{1}{2} vol (B_n)$.
 Then,

 \end{lemma}